alban-read/M1-MICRO-FORTH/dumbint.md

 This is not compatible

 I do not expect to be able to compile ANSI FORTH, nor do I have some large source of ANSI code somewhere I can reuse.

+#### Loop variables

+Refreshingly FORTH supports named access to the loop indexes.

+Suprised that they do not just expect users to snarf them off the return stack using stack juggling words.

+I, J, K, are the index for this loop, the loop above and the loop above that (in the same word).
+So they are relative to your depth in a nested scenario.

 ### Indefinite loops